cablej/vrlog/README.md

 VRLog provides a transparent record of voter registration data using transparency logs.

-Note that currently there is no authentication on this.
-In the future, authentication will be added to functions that modify the database.
-Election officials are expected to authenticate voters separately before modifying their record.
+Note that election officials are expected to authenticate voters separately before modifying their record.

 ## Setup